web3ideation/multisig-wallet-w3i-hh/README.md

  add a function where the multisigOwner who submitted a transaction is able to cancel/delete it anytime before it has been executed.

- have two different numconfirmationrequired for normal transactions and adding/deleting users (does that make sense?)
+ have two different numconfirmationrequired for normal transactions and adding/deleting users (does that make sense?) - leichte entscheidungen 50+1 und schwere 2/3 mehrheit